200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-08-OmeletteQuest.md

 Encourage everyone to play in character.

-“Buuuuurp” goes the dragon, the crown upon his brow.
+â€œBuuuuurpâ€ goes the dragon, the crown upon his brow.
 ```
 ## Author Comments (if any)